dr-schlange/nallely-midi/README.md

 * LFOs composition with mathematical expressions,
 * Envelope Generator,
 * a web interface relying on a websocket protocol (named Trevor) which allows you to do graphically what you would ask Nallely to do in normal time (map devices, parameters, scalers),
-* interactive code playground in the browser (through Trevor UI),
+* interactive code playground in the browser (through Trevor UI) inspired by Smalltalk playground,
 * small web-based widget oscilloscope integrated in the web interface,
 * save/reload preset for any MIDI device,
 * save/reload patch for full connection between MIDI devices and virtual devices,
 * random preset generator for MIDI devices and virtual devices,
-* full random patch generator (basic at the moment) with auto-generative capacity,
+* full random patch generator (basic at the moment) with auto-generative capacity as virtual device (you can control it from MIDI devices or other virtual devices),
-* introspective API for auto-adaptive virtual modules (still unstable at the moment).
+* (currently disabled) _bind/unbind any Python function to any control/pad/key of your MIDI Device_,

 Planned:
 * handle multiple banks per device/per section,